 Eating disorders turn our lives inside out and we often despair and question whether anyone understands us.
 I wonder if what’s going on for you is anything like this:

-- You’re terrified for your child, and you desperately need to know that there is hope, that your present struggles will pass, and that she will recover.
+- You’re terrified for your child, and you desperately need to know that there is hope, that your present struggles will pass, and that he will recover.

-- You’re missing your kid – she’s hardly recognisable these days – and you dearly want her back.
+- You’re missing your kid – he’s hardly recognisable these days – and you dearly want him back.

-- You’d do anything to make her well, yet you’re never sure you’re doing the right thing.
-You are searching high and low to know what can help her.
+- You’d do anything to make him well, yet you’re never sure you’re doing the right thing.
+You are searching high and low to know what can help him.

 - It breaks your heart to see your child unwell, miserable and hungry.
-Every fibre in your body wants to give her solace.
+Every fibre in your body wants to give him solace.

 - You wish you could be more confident.
 You want to know that whatever happens, you will have done your very best.